inculi/Sue/README.md

 1. If you want to use iMessage, you need a mac with iMessage.
 You may be asked to enable disk access and Message control for this program (or, rather, Terminal/iTerm).
 I've been primarily testing this on Catalina, but it *should* work on Monterrey and some older versions.
 2. If you want to use Telegram, you should make a Telegram API key.
 Look up how, it's pretty straightforward.
 Similarly if you want to use ChatGPT, make an OpenAI account and generate an API key.
+3. If you want to use Discord, again, make an API key, a bot, and under gateway intents enable message content intent.
-3. If you wish to disable the Telegram or iMessage half of this program, modify the platform list under `config/config.exs` to what you wish to keep.
+4. If you wish to disable any platforms such as Telegram or iMessage, modify the platform list under `config/config.exs` to what you wish to keep.
-4. If you want to be able to use commands that write text atop images (currently only !motivate does this), you will need to install imagemagick with pango.
+5. If you want to be able to use commands that write text atop images (currently only !motivate does this), you will need to install imagemagick with pango. **If you don't care about this command, feel free to ignore the rest of this**.
 If you already have imagemagick installed, you can run `$ convert -list format | grep -i pango` to see if you can at least read it.
 If you don't see `r--`, you can't read it and need to do the following: If you're on Mac, you're probably using homebrew, in which case you'll need to edit the install file (they removed pango because it depends on cairo which has many dependencies).
 After running `$ brew edit imagemagick`, you should be in an editor.
 Add a `depends_on "pango"` near its friends.
 Remove the `--without-pango`, adding a `--with-pango` near its friends.
 Save and quit. `$ brew reinstall imagemagick --build-from-source` (or `install` if you hadn't installed to begin with).
 Run that `-list format` command now and you should see it.
-5. [Download and install ArangoDB](https://www.arangodb.com/download-major/).
+6. [Download and install ArangoDB](https://www.arangodb.com/download-major/).
 Make a user account and remember the password.
 You'll later enter it in the config described below.
 Create three databases:

 - subaru_test
 - subaru_dev